simonambridge/Oracle_to_Cassandra/README.md

 For this test we only need the jdbc driver file on our single (SparkMaster) node.
 In a bigger cluster we would need to distribute it to the slave nodes too.

-<h3>3.
-Update Executor Path For ojdbc7.jar In spark-defaults.conf</h3>
+<h3>Update Executor Path For ojdbc7.jar In spark-defaults.conf</h3>
 Add the classpath for the ojdbc7.jar file for the executors (the path is supplied to the driver on the command line at run time).
 <pre>
 # vi /etc/dse/spark/spark-defaults.conf